Quartz/bad-data-guide/README.md

 ### Categories are badly chosen

-Categorization is a science and it is often applied badly.
 The most common case of this is data which purports to be `true` or `false`, but really isn't.
-This often happens with surveys where `refused` or `no answer` are also valid—and meaningful!—values.
-Another common problem is the usage of any kind of "other" category.
-If the categories in a dataset of world people's are a bunch of countries and an "other" be sure you know what that means.
-Did the data collector not know?
+This often happens with surveys where `refused` or `no answer` are also valid—and meaningful—values.
+Another common problem is the usage of any kind of `other` category.
+If the categories in a dataset are a bunch of countries and an `other`, what does that mean?
+Does it mean that the person collecting the data didn't know the right answer?
 Were they in international waters?
 Ex-patriots?
 Refugees?

 Bad categories can also artificially exclude data.
 This frequently happens with crime statistics.
 The FBI has defined the crime of "rape" in a variety of different ways over time.
-In fact, they've done such a poor job of figuring out what rape is that many criminologists argue the statistics should not be used at all.
-A bad definition might mean a crime is counted in a different category than you expect or that it wasn't counted at all!
-Be exceptionally leery of this problem when working with data topics where definitions tend to be arbitrary, such as `race` or `ethnicity`.
+In fact, they've done such a poor job of figuring out what rape is that many criminologists argue their statistics should not be used at all.
+A bad definition might mean a crime is counted in a different category than you expect or that it wasn't counted at all.
+Be exceptionally ware of this problem when working with topics where definitions tend to be arbitrary, such as `race` or `ethnicity`.

 ### Field names are ambiguous